 Let’s spend a few moments, and take a closer look at this and see what we come up with.
 Regardless of the state of affairs impacting the retirement of baby boomers, there are always viable solutions.

-What are some of the Statistics and Facts?
+When Do Baby Boomers Retire? — What are some of the Statistics and Facts?

 Also, it’s hard for companies to predict when and how this will affect their overall operations.
 Since many people work longer these days, rather than retiring upon reaching a certain age, companies are facing somewhat of a moving target.
-For example in 1995 only thirteen and a half (13.5%) percent of American workers intended to work beyond the age of sixty-five (65), in 2018 that figure is now forty-one (41%) percent.
+For example, in 1995 only thirteen and a half (13.5%) percent of American workers intended to work beyond the age of sixty-five (65), in 2018 that figure is now forty-one (41%) percent.

-In addition, the age where you can get full social security benefits has risen.
+In addition, the age which you can get full social security benefits has risen.
 If you were born prior to 1937 it is still sixty-five (65) years old, but for those born in 1946 the retirement age is now sixty-six (66), and for those born after 1960 is age is now sixty-seven (67).

-Many workers do not know themselves when they will retire given their current circumstances, financial and personal, so it is hard for employers to determine exact figures.
-People are also reluctant to be transparent about this because they may change their mind and do not want to risk being replaced if they do.
+Many workers do not know when they will retire given their current circumstances, financial and personal, so it is hard for employers to determine exact figures.
+People are also reluctant to be transparent about this because they may change their minds and do not want to risk being replaced if they do.

 Many will only retire when forced to do so, and there are a lot folks working not because they love their jobs, but because of financial circumstances.
 As I mentioned in a few previous posts concerning this subject, one being, How To Survive Retirement, and another, The Baby Boomer Retirement Crisis, there are many challenges, but at the same time solutions are also available.

-In fact, I would suggest you browse the entire category I have created on Baby Boomers, as there is a lot of info there which may be helpful to your particular situation.
-As I mention in some of these articles, fundamental changes in the retirement system here in the United States have contributed greatly to current financial challenges among many of the baby boomer generation, and the last two (2) recessions did not help at all.
+In fact, I would suggest you browse the entire category I have created on Baby Boomers, as there is a lot of info there that may be helpful to your particular situation.
+As I mentioned in some of these articles, fundamental changes in the retirement system here in the United States have contributed greatly to current financial challenges among many of the baby boomer generation, and the last two (2) recessions did not help at all.

 “During the Enron debacle, it was workers who took the pounding, not bankers.
 Not only did Enron employees lose their jobs, many lost their retirement savings.
-That’s because they were at the bottom of the investing food chain.” — Robert Kiyosaki —
+That’s because they were at the bottom of the investing food chain.”

 Given all these variables, there is no longer a specific given moment when a person says, “this is it; I am now retired”.
 Many continue to work part-time with their same employer, while others do consulting work or pick up a few gigs here and there.
-Many companies are now offering shorter hours and /or partial year employment.
+Many companies are now offering shorter hours and /or partial-year employment.
 This trend is anticipated to double by 2020 with two (2) in five (5) companies offering such options.

 Although the service and retail sectors are not as concerned, companies in the non-profit and mining industries (2 out of 3 employers) and manufacturers (4 out of 5) have expressed grave concerns about losing their elderly talent.
 Finding people with similar knowledge and skills is not easy.

 In addition to the job market and social security being affected by all these folks at retirement age, consumer spending is also affected.
-The people that do retire have social security benefits which provide around half, give or take, of what they were originally earning.
+The people that do retire have social security benefits which provide around half, give or take, of what they originally earned.
 Unless a person has other sources of income like pension and private retirement plans, they will need to cut back on spending.

 A Few Ideas to Sort Things Out — A New Beginning

 But at this point in our lives we desire to move beyond survival to an enjoyable lifestyle filled with many attractive choices.
-Spending quality time with our families, traveling as much as we desire, engaging in the hobbies we most enjoy, volunteering for the causes which are most dear to our hearts, and expressing our creativity in these and many other ways.
+Spending quality time with our families, traveling as much as we desire, engaging in the hobbies we most enjoy, volunteering for the causes which are most dear to our hearts and expressing our creativity in these and many other ways.

 I consider this time of our lives as a New Beginning.
-There is so much to learn and do that boredom need never enter the picture.
+There is so much to learn and do that boredom needs never enter the picture.
 I know a few folks who have more financial resources than they can exhaust in this or several lifetimes, and they are simply not enjoying their lives.

-For additional information on how Baby Boomers can create an additional income check out my article on Baby Boomers and Marketing.
+For additional information on how Baby Boomers can create additional income check out my article on Baby Boomers and Marketing.

 Baby boomers, seventy-eight (78) million individuals, have greatly impacted the habits and mindset of the market for six (6) decades.
 This is not going to change now as more and more baby boomers are creating businesses of their own.